-- Utilize UN Sustainable Development Goals (SDGs) and environmental, social, and corporate governance (ESG) metrics demonstrating "triple bottom line" metrics of success for society and business that prioritize planet and people before or in conjunction with profit to ensure long-term health of our forests and those organizations that practice genuine sustainable business practices. - To avoid catastrophic climate change, emissions must be cut quickly and drastically, and the excess carbon already in the atmosphere must be drawn down.
+- 1. Utilize UN Sustainable Development Goals (SDGs) and environmental, social, and corporate governance (ESG) metrics demonstrating "triple bottom line" metrics of success for society and business that prioritize planet and people before or in conjunction with profit to help ensure longterm health of our forests and those organizations that practice genuine sustainable business practices. - 2.
+"To avoid catastrophic climate change, cut GHG emissions quickly and drastically, and reduce the excess GHG levels already in the atmosphere.
 Achieving this will require many solutions.
 Restored trees will accumulate carbon slowly over the rest of this century and beyond.
-Like many climate change solutions, this is a long-term vision, which highlights the urgent need for action now.
-Planting trees is not a silver bullet for climate change but can help, but significant cuts to current emissions are still essential. - Governments can implement policies that provide financial incentives for companies and individuals to ٠ invest in forest conservation and reforestation efforts.
-This could include tax credits for reforestation projects, subsidies for sustainable forest management practices, and funding for research into new methods of carbon sequestration. - Corporations can take a leadership role in promoting sustainable forest management practices and investing in reforestation efforts.
-This could include setting targets for reducing deforestation in their supply chains, investing in sustainable agroforestry practices, and supporting conservation efforts through corporate social responsibility programs. - Individuals can support reforestation efforts by donating to organizations that plant trees or support ٠ sustainable forest management practices.
-They can also make changes in their own lives, such as reducing paper consumption or supporting sustainable forestry products. - Policy makers can implement policies to promote sustainable land-use practices, such as incentivizing • farmers to adopt agroforestry practices that integrate trees into agricultural landscapes.
-This can increase carbon sequestration and biodiversity while also supporting rural livelihoods. - Governments and corporations can work together to address the root causes of deforestation, such as the expansion of agricultural land and the demand for products like palm oil and soy.
+Like many climate change solutions, this is a long-term vision, which highlights the urgent need for action now" (ETHzürich.
+"Tree Restoration Potential, Q&A).
+Planting trees is not a silver bullet for climate change but can help.
+"Significant cuts to current emissions are still essential" and urgent (ETHzürich, "Tree Restoration Potential, Q&A."). - 3.
+Governments should implement policies that provide financial incentives for companies and individuals to invest in forest conservation and reforestation efforts.
+This could include tax credits for reforestation projects, subsidies for sustainable forest management practices, and funding for research into new methods of carbon sequestration. - 4.
+Corporations should take a leadership role in promoting sustainable forest management practices and investing in reforestation efforts.
+This should include setting targets for reducing deforestation in their supply chains, investing in sustainable agroforestry practices, and supporting conservation efforts through corporate social responsibility programs. - 5.
+Individuals should support reforestation efforts by donating to organizations that plant trees or support sustainable forest management practices.
+They can also make changes in their own lives, such as reducing paper consumption or supporting sustainable forestry products. - 6.
+Policy makers must implement policies to promote sustainable land-use practices, such as incentivizing farmers to adopt agroforestry practices that integrate trees into agricultural landscapes.
+This can increase carbon sequestration and biodiversity while also supporting rural livelihoods. - 7.
+Governments and corporations should work together to address the root causes of deforestation, such as the expansion of agricultural land and the demand for products like palm oil and soy.
 This could include measures such as improving land-use planning, promoting sustainable agriculture, and supporting the development of alternative livelihoods for rural communities.